Best Dog Friendly Hikes Kananaskis

 Are you ready for the climb?
 The Lock Ridge Trail begins at the shore of Upper Kananaskis Lake, where many visitors enjoy the family-friendly Upper Kananaskis Lake Trail with its turquoise waters and mountain peaks.
 I left the parking lot and walked along the south shore of Upper Kananaskis Lake, admiring the fall views and embracing the cool weather.
 After 20 minutes, cross the Sarrail Creek Bridge before reaching the junction for Rawson Lake, signposted to follow.
 Turn left and drive approximately 1.7 miles through subalpine forest to Rawson Lake.

-See also Best Dog Friendly Cities In The Us
+See also Best Dog Friendly Resorts In Florida

 Rawson Lake is a worthwhile day trip in itself.
 When you reach the lake, take a minute to admire the scenic landscape before turning left at the lake.
 Follow the road gently along the southern edge to the highest point before turning right (north).
 Here I can see Lock Ridge first.
 This unofficial route climbs more than 350 meters in one kilometer; trekking poles are required.
 But don’t worry, it’s worth it!